Diversity Makes a Difference

 Are you looking for a college where the student body represents a mix of different ages and generations, or would you prefer a college where most students are about your own age?

-Traditionally, undergraduate students range in age from 18 to 22.
-At Bates College, 93.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The traditional student is between the ages of 18-21.
+At Bates College, 93.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Bates #2,991 in the nation for student age diversity.

 Review Age Diversity at Bates

-Analyze the age range of Bates undergraduates with the following chart.
+Analyze the age range of Bates students with the following chart.

 Questions About Diversity